 These recently changing environmental conditions have resulted in shifts in shrimp and other marine invertebrate populations (Brodeur et al. 2019; Peterson et al. 2017; Sakuma et al. 2016).
-In recent years, these changes have been extreme, highly variable, seemingly contradictory; and in some cases not well understood (Morgan et al. 2019).
-For instance: there was a large observed decrease in the abundance of shrimp, krill, and other crustaceans in the surface and midwaters off the Washington coastline during the 2014-2015 blob event, in conjunction with an explosion in the abundance of warm-water gelatinous organisms (Brodeur et al. 2019; Sakuma et al. 2016), and a decline in marine biomass of salmon (Cheung and Frölicher 2020) associated with a lack of quality marine prey (Daly and Brodeur 2017).
+For example, the abundance of shrimp, krill, and other crustaceans declined in the surface and midwaters off the Washington coastline during the 2014–2015 blob event, in conjunction with an explosion in the abundance of warm-water gelatinous organisms (Brodeur et al. 2019; Sakuma et al. 2016), and a decline in marine biomass of salmon (Cheung and Frölicher 2020) associated with a lack of quality marine prey (Daly and Brodeur 2017).
 The invertebrate community still has not returned to historical levels of abundance and composition, and the shift may be semi-permanent (Brodeur et al 2019).
 These changes may be due to a decline in absolute abundance, or a shift in habitat usage (Brodeur et al 2019).
-Pink shrimp for example move up in the water column at night to feed, but may have begun to avoid surface waters that were unfavorably warm.
+For example, pink shrimp move up in the water column at night to feed, but may have begun to avoid surface waters that were unfavorably warm.
+XXX.

-This event, and the many observed ecosystem responses, gives a preview of potential future baseline conditions under predicted climate change scenarios.
-Average air temperatures in the Pacific Northwest are expected to increase by 1.8°C - 5.4°C by the 2080s (compared to the 1980s), and summer precipitation is expected to decrease by about 10% (IPCC 2007; National Climate Assessment 2014).
+This event, and the many observed ecosystem responses, gives a preview of potential future conditions under predicted climate change scenarios.
+Average air temperatures in the Pacific Northwest are expected to increase by 1.8°C–5.4°C by the 2080s (compared to the 1980s).
 To study how shrimp populations in Puget Sound have changed over time, and if those changes were related to El Niño or PDO cycles, we used catch data from a 20-year trawl dataset collected by the University of Washington in central Puget Sound.

-This study attempted to examine the following questions:
+Here, we attempted to examine the following questions:

-Has pink, spot and Crangon shrimp abundance in central Puget Sound changed over time?
+Have the abundances of pink, spot and Crangon shrimp changed over time in central Puget Sound?

 Do these three shrimp species exhibit diel vertical migration behavior?